This article was originally published on 17/03/2021.

 The standard for risk management in Australia is the Australian New Zealand Risk Management Standard (AS/NZS ISO 31000:2009).
 This defines risk management as “coordinated activities to direct and control an organisation with regard to risk”.

 Let’s look at how companies should prioritise business risks.
 For example, a business wanting to hold an event will need to acquire permits from local officials and acquire sufficient insurance to cover the event.
 If a business does not do this, it will be denied the permit.
+Not gaining the permits would be considered a high risk to the business because the event will be called off.

 In another example, the same business has a customer that wants extra stall space and will pull out of the event if they do not get it.
 Risk management involves analysing and categorising these risks by the severity of recourse.
-In the first situation, not gaining the permits would be considered a high risk to the business, because the event will be called off.
+This situation would be a much lower risk, as a single customer pulling out will not significantly impact the event.

 Risk management first involves creating a uniform structure for identifying and analysing the immediate risks to your business and business operations.
 It’s highly recommended to use risk management software for this, as it can significantly help with the organisation and centralisation of all business risks.
 Survey tools can also be used to create pre-established questionnaires or checklists for a project.

 Once a structure has been developed to contain all identified risks, the next step is to perform risk analysis.
 When in the risk analysis stage, it is important to classify each risk by severity and assign a level of risk for each identified risk.
 This can range from low or trivial to critical, depending on how much risk it poses to your business.
 Data analysis software can help project managers to make risk predictions from the patterns found during the analysis stage.

 Once an understanding of the risks facing your organisation has been established, a series of responses can be generated based on the level of risk.
 For example, developing a routine procedure is suitable for dealing with issues assigned a low level of risk, whereas something identified as a severe level of risk should have a detailed plan drawn up by senior management for mitigation purposes.

-To give an example, a single desktop computer failing might be considered low risk, with a plan being to simply replace it with a new one.
+For example, a single desktop computer failing might be considered low risk, with a plan being to simply replace it with a new one.
 A company that keeps all its critical business documents and files on a single shared server, however, might represent a significant risk, as if the server fails, all business documents are lost.
 In such a situation, a plan should be developed in order to mitigate that specific risk.

 Mistakes, accidents, and incidents outside your control are unavoidable, so when an issue inevitably occurs, it pays to have a plan already in place for dealing with it.
-Having a sufficiently detailed risk management assessment may sometimes be a requirement for certification depending on your business and jurisdiction, but even when it is not legally mandated, having a thorough risk management plan is crucial for SMEs.
-Good risk management involves being aware of the current and future potential risks to your business, as well as having plans in place to mitigate the impact of said risks.
+Having a sufficiently detailed risk management assessment may sometimes be a requirement for certification, depending on your business and jurisdiction, but even when it is not legally mandated, having a thorough risk management policy is crucial for SMEs.
+A good risk management plan involves being aware of the current and future potential risks to your business, as well as having tools in place to mitigate the impact of said risks.

 The importance of risk management truly becomes apparent when SMEs grow beyond what can be reasonably managed by a single director or core group of business owners.
 Being aware ahead of time of what is likely to go wrong and how you should react helps to minimise disruptions to your business operations.
 It also offers the best chance for a business to ameliorate any long-term impacts.
-Failing to realise or combat business-critical risks can have severe consequences, so the time and effort put into risk management can pay dividends
+Failing to realise or combat business-critical risks can have severe consequences, so the time and effort put into risk management can pay dividends.